astra-vision/MaterialPalette/README.md

 ## 4. (optional) Training

-We provide the pretrained decomposition weights (see ["Installation"](#1-installation)).
+We provide the pre-trained decomposition weights (see ["Installation"](#1-installation)).
 However, if you are looking to retrain the domain adaptive model for your own purposes, we provide the code to do so.
 Our method relies on the training of a multi-task network on labeled (real) and unlabeled (synthetic) images, *jointly*.
-In case you wish to retrain on the same datasets, you will have to download both the ***AmbientCG*** and ***TexSD*** datasets (⚠️ will be released soon).
+In case you wish to retrain on the same datasets, you will have to download both the ***AmbientCG*** and ***TexSD*** datasets.

 First download the PBR materials (source) dataset from [AmbientCG](https://ambientcg.com/):
 ```
 python capture/data/download.py path/to/target/directory
 ```

-In order to run the training script, use:
+To run the training script, use:
 ```
 python train.py --config=path/to/yml/config
 ```